umbraco/UmbracoDocs/12/umbraco-forms/developer/extending/adding-a-fieldtype.md

 These are defined by the `RenderView` property of a field type and are found in `App_Plugins\UmbracoForms\backoffice\Common\RenderTypes\`.

-As for the other files, if you require a custom render type view, it's better to host them in different location, such as `App_Plugins\UmbracoFormsCustomFields\backoffice\Common\RenderTypes\mycustomrenderfield.html`.
+As for the other files, if you require a custom render type view, it's better to host them in a different location, such as `App_Plugins\UmbracoFormsCustomFields\backoffice\Common\RenderTypes\mycustomrenderfield.html`.

 To reference the file you should override the `RenderView` property, e.g.: